What is the best way to pay back taxes?

 The IRS offers multiple ways for you to pay off your taxes so choosing which suits you the most is important.

-Despite the end of the tax season for this year passing, having a good grasp of how to properly pay tax is pretty important.
-You may be part of the group that has an extension to your tax returns and making sure you know the best way to pay your taxes will definitely come in handy.
+The end of the tax season for this year is coming in a few weeks, and having a good grasp of how to properly pay tax is pretty important.
+Making sure you know the best way to pay your taxes will definitely come in handy.

 Here are five ways that you can use to pay your taxes.